Alfresco/docs-alfresco/search-enterprise/latest/config/index.md

 ## Support for different databases

-PostgreSQL is the default database for Elasticsearch.
-You can use different databases with Elasticsearch, but they must be configured within your system and must match the database used by Content Services.
-The other types of databses supported by Elasticsearch are: MySQL, MariaDB, Microsoft Sql Server, and Oracle.
+PostgreSQL is the default database for Search Enterprise.
+You can use different databases with Search Enterprise, but they must be configured within your system and must match the database used by Content Services.
+The other types of databses supported by Search Enterprise are: MySQL, MariaDB, Microsoft Sql Server, and Oracle.

-Edit the `alfresco-global.properties` file using the following properties to change the Elasticsearch database.
+Edit the `alfresco-global.properties` file using the following properties to change the Search Enterprise database.

 | Property | Description |
 | -------- | ------------|